AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Additional-Axis.md

     var extraYAxis = chart.yAxis(1);
     extraYAxis.orientation('right').scale(extraYScale);
 ```
-We defined two axes and will create one series of a "Bar" type to show debt and bind it to <y_axis>, one series of a "Line" type to show percentage changes.
+We defined two axes and will create one series of a **Column** type to show debt and bind it to **yAxis**, one series of a **Line** type to show percentage changes.

-Here it is - a sample chart comparing the US debt, in red, to the debts percent of GDP, in blue.
+Here it is - a sample chart comparing the US debt, in dark red, to the debts percent of GDP, in blue.

 {sample}AGST\_Additional\_Axes\_06{sample}